charles-lunarg/vk-bootstrap/docs/getting_started.md

 #### Custom queue setup

 If an application wishes to have more fine grained control over their queue setup, they should create a `std::vector` of `vkb::CustomQueueDescription` which describe the index, count and a `std::vector<float>` of priorities.
-To build up such a vector, use the `get_queue_familties` function in `vkb::PhysicalDevice` to get a `std::vector<VkQueueFamilyProperties>`
+To build up such a vector, use the `get_queue_families` function in `vkb::PhysicalDevice` to get a `std::vector<VkQueueFamilyProperties>`

 For example
 ```cpp